JordanMarr/ReactiveElmish.Avalonia/README.md

 ### `BindSourceCache`
 The `BindSourceCache` method binds a `DynamicData` [`SourceCache`](https://www.reactiveui.net/docs/handbook/collections) property on the `Model` to a view model property.
 This provides list `Add` and `Removed` notifications to the view for lists with items that have unique keys.
-There is also a `SourceCache` helper module that makes it a little nicer to work with.
+There is also a `SourceCache` helper module that makes it a little nicer to work with by allowing you to _mutate_ the collection inline.

 ```F#
     type Model =